thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM/DOM_PT_III_Manipulation.desc.md

 **You Do:**

 1. Open up [google.com](https://google.com)
-1. In the browser console query the dom for the viewport div.
+1. In the browser console query the DOM for the viewport div.
-1. Change the `backgroundColor` property to `black`;
+1. set the `style` properties `backgroundColor` property to `black`.
 1. What happens when you refresh the page?

 > Notice how we used a CSS property name in camelCase (`backgroundColor`), rather than in dash-case (`background-color`), so that they are accessible within the JavaScript file.